Chaos (cosmogony): Roman tradition

-According to Hyginus: "From Mist (Caligo) came Chaos.
-From Chaos and Mist, came Night (Nox), Day (Dies), Darkness (Erebus), and Ether (Aether)."
+According to the Fabulae (c.
+2nd century AD), attributed to Hyginus: "From Mist (Caligo) came Chaos.
+From Chaos and Mist, came Night (Nox), Day (Dies), Darkness (Erebus), and Aether."
 An Orphic tradition apparently had Chaos as the son of Chronus and Ananke.

-Biblical tradition
+Old Testament studies

-Chaos has been linked with the term abyss / tohu wa-bohu of Genesis 1:2.
-The term may refer to a state of non-being prior to creation or to a formless state.
+Since the classic 1895 German work Schöpfung und Chaos in Urzeit und Endzeit by Hermann Gunkel, various historians in the field of modern biblical studies have associated the theme of chaos in the earlier Babylonian cosmology with the Genesis creation narrative.
+One locus of focus has been with respect to the term abyss / tohu wa-bohu in Genesis 1:2.
+The term may refer to a state of non-being before creation or to a formless state.
 In the Book of Genesis, the spirit of God is moving upon the face of the waters, displacing the earlier state of the universe that is likened to a "watery chaos" upon which there is choshek (which translated from the Hebrew is darkness/confusion).
+This model of a primordial state of matter has been opposed by the Church Fathers from the 2nd century, who posited a creation ex nihilo by an omnipotent God.

-The Septuagint makes no use of χάος in the context of creation, instead using the term for גיא, "cleft, gorge, chasm", in Micah 1:6 and Zacharia 14:4.
+Some scholars, however, reject the association between biblical creation and notions of chaos from Babylonian myths.
+The basis is that the terms themselves in Genesis 1:2 are not semantically related to chaos, and that the entire cosmos exists in a state of chaos in Babylonian myth, whereas at most this can be said of the earth in Genesis.
+The Septuagint makes no use of χάος in the context of creation, instead using the term for גיא, "cleft, gorge, chasm", in Micah 1:6 and Zachariah 14:4.
 The Vulgate, however, renders the χάσμα μέγα or "great gulf" between heaven and hell in Luke 16:26 as chaos magnum.

-This model of a primordial state of matter has been opposed by the Church Fathers from the 2nd century, who posited a creation ex nihilo by an omnipotent God.

-In modern biblical studies, the term chaos is commonly used in the context of the Torah and their cognate narratives in Ancient Near Eastern mythology more generally.
-Parallels between the Hebrew Genesis and the Babylonian Enuma Elish were established by Hermann Gunkel in 1910.
-Besides Genesis, other books of the Old Testament, especially a number of Psalms, some passages in Isaiah and Jeremiah and the Book of Job are relevant.